Run state

 Terminal statuses are sticky

 merge_ready, blocked, failed, aborted - once a run lands here, it can’t transition out.
-To start over, run the task again as a new run; the previous run’s artifacts remain.
+To start over, run the task again as a new run.
+The previous run’s artifacts remain.

 Inspecting state